Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees: Experimental study

 \subsubsection{Classification quality (handwritten-digit recognition task)}

 Again, we compare the performance of PCGrad-F3I with a simple mean imputation or NeuMiss~\cite{le2020neumiss,le2021sa}, chaining the corresponding imputation part with an MLP as previously done on synthetic data sets in Subsection~\ref{subapp:synthetic}.
+The training procedure of the full architecture is provided in the code.
 We consider the MNIST dataset~\cite{lecun1998mnist}, which comprises grayscale images of $25 \times 25$ pixels.
 We restrict our study to images annotated with class 0 or class 1 to get a binary classification problem.
 We remove pixels at random with probability 50\% using a MCAR mechanism (Assumption~\ref{as:mcar}).

-\textbf{Hyperparameter tuning.} We employed the Optuna framework to optimize our model's hyperparameters~\cite{akiba2019optuna}.
+\textbf{Hyperparameter tuning and importance.} We employed the Optuna framework to optimize our model's hyperparameters~\cite{akiba2019optuna}.
 The optimization process focused on tuning several key parameters: $\beta, \eta, T, K$, and the depth of the classifier MLP.
 For the hyperparameter search, we utilized Optuna's default Tree-structured Parzen Estimator-based sampler~\cite{hyperparamTPE}, conducting 50 trials to explore the parameter space.
 The dataset was evenly divided into three portions, with 34\% allocated for training, 33\% for validation, and 33\% for testing.
 During the optimization process, we aimed to maximize the logarithm of the Area Under the Curve (AUC) scores from the Receiver Operating Characteristic (ROC) curve on the validation set.
 After identifying the optimal hyperparameter configuration, we constructed the final model.
 Final hyperparameter values are reported in Table~\ref{tab:hyperparam_joint_MNIST}.

+We also estimated the importance of each hyperparameter on the objective function using the functional analysis of variance, or fANOVA~\cite{pmlr-v32-hutter14}. fANOVA estimates the percentage of variance in the classification performance on the validation set explained by each hyperparameter, given a regression tree and a hyperparameter space.
+Then, the larger the percentage, the greater impact on the classification performance on the validation set.
+The corresponding values are listed in Table~\ref{tab:importance_hyperparams}.